rage/programming-23/data/part-12/1-functions-as-arguments.md

 </sample-output>

-Now the list is sorted based on the prices of the items, but what actually happens in the program?
+Now the list is sorted based on the prices of the items, but what really happens in the program?

 The function `order_by_price` is actually pretty simple.
 It takes one item as its argument and returns a value for that item.
 More specifically, it returns the second item in the tuple, which represents the price.
 But then we have this line of code, where the `sort` method is called: